dizballanze/dizballanze.github.io/content/en/python-django-optimization-guide-3.md

 Django has several built-in cache backends.
 Let's check some of them:

--  `DummyCache` - cache nothing, used in development or testing environments to temporary disable caching,
+-  `DummyCache` - caches nothing, is used in development or testing environments to temporary disable caching,
 -  `DatabaseCache` - stores cache in the database.
-Not very fast storage, but can be useful to store results of long calculation or difficult database queries.
+Not very fast storage, but can be useful to store results of long calculations or difficult database queries.
 -  `MemcachedCache` uses [Memcached](http://memcached.org/) as cache storage.
 You need to have Memcached server(s) to use this backend.